 Dr. Gammack graduated M.B.,C.M. from the University of Aberdeen in 1889.
 Dr. Gammack practiced medicine in Merlin.
-His name appears on birth records in Merlin, Tilbury East Twp (Chatham-Kent) and the community of Buxton as early as 1891.
+His name appears on birth and death records in Merlin, Tilbury East Twp. and the community of Buxton (all in Chatham-Kent) as early as 1891.

 Dr. Gammack married Isabella “Ella” Catherine Agnes Scott in Sarnia, Ontario on the 26th of August, 1896.
 Mrs. Gammack was born on the 27th of August, 1870 in Lambton County.
 She was the youngest of 3 children born to Reverend Robert and Isabella Scott.
-Rev. Scott was a Presbyterian Minister.
-Mrs. Gammack had 2 older brothers, Colin and Robert.
+Her father was a Presbyterian Minister and she had 2 older brothers, Colin Alexander Scott and Robert David Scott.
 Prior to his marriage, Dr. Gammack had moved to East Berlin, Connecticut.

 Dr. Gammack was a member of the Independent Order of Foresters.

 Mrs. Gammack’s brother Robert Scott, also became a physician and he was living with Dr. and Mrs. Gammack when the 1910 U.S. Census was completed.
 Dr. Robert David Scott died in South Bend, Indiana on the 11th of July, 1913.

 Mrs. Gammack died in South Bend on the 14th of February, 1936.
 Dr. Gammack died on the 20th of April, 1941.
 At the time of his death, he resided at 812 Forest Ave., in South Bend.
-Dr. and Mrs. Gammack are buried at Riverview Cemetery in South Bend, Indiana, U.S.A.
+Dr. and Mrs. Gammack were buried at Riverview Cemetery in South Bend, Indiana, U.S.A.